amead77/SCAD-case/readme.md

 But why?
 Well, I started this sometime in 2022, maybe 2021.
 As a direct result of fighting with Fusion 360 and a desire to unlink myself from commercial subscription software usage.
 This became especially important after Autodesk paywalled previously free features.

 So, I decided to learn OpenSCAD.
 How hard can it be, right?
 Anyway, I got to the point where I'd created the base, hinges, support ribs, and latch ribs.
 At that point I just ran out of steam.
 I'd created a monster.
 I could barely follow my own code, purely because I used a lot of hard coded points in space and 2D arrays of data points.
+I posted to Reddit about this time, and people liked it as it created the whole base and top of the box, just lacked latches, but no one offered to assist.
+I removed it and put it on the back burner.

 Sometime in 2024 I came back to it and started to un-frack it.
 But again, after a while I ran out of steam and still hadn't even created the latches.

 Then came 2026, I was designing a lunchbox (don't ask) and needed a case.
 Well, what do you know.
 I have one of those already - but it wasn't finished.
 Nevermind, I found a couple of other OpenSCAD rugged case designs online.
 Except they didn't fit my requirements, had their own issues I'd need to fix, and I just didn't want to accept defeat.